Grapevine Moth Spreads in California

-San Joaquin and Yolo counties are the latest to implement measures to contain the European Grapevine Moth.
+San Joaquin and Yolo counties implement measures to contain European vineyard pest

 The moth is an invasive pest new to California that can cause substantial damage to vineyards and is under intensive eradication in other parts of the state.
 Napa and Sonoma County growers, wineries and haulers are already under quarantine regulations that require special efforts to keep the pests from spreading beyond their present limited areas, and growers are spraying and using mating disruption to reduce the impact.

 Finding two moths in the same area in Lodi will likely trigger a similar agricultural quarantine to prevent spread of the EGVM.
 Typically, the EGVM quarantine area encompasses a 5-mile radius around the site where the moths are found, usually in sticky traps baited with moth hormones.